SouthCraftX/SC3C/README.md

 # SC3C
-A converter which convert color configuration in the UMP resourcepacks to QQS color  configuration
+A converter which convert color configuration in UMP resourcepacks to QQS color  configuration